qgis/QGIS-Website/test/Readme.md

-# Jupiter Broadcasting Site End to End Tests
+# QGIS-HUGO End to End Tests

 ## Testing Methodology
 These tests are setup using the [Playwright](https://playwright.dev/python/docs/writing-tests) framework.
 They are intended to run on each commit to verify the site is working in expected order.